 - Socialization—providing companionship and contact with others

 - Grooming—ensuring the health of the skin, coats, paws, nails, ears, etc.

 - Mental Stimulation—providing training, learning, and playtime to develop and maintain acuity

 - Love and Affection—returning the kindness, loyalty, and love that Labradoodles extend to their owners

 Labradoodles are one of the most devoted, loving, and companionable breeds.
-Whether they are a service dog or family pet, it’s important for their pet owners to not just work at extending their lives, but making sure to provide as healthy and joyous an existence as possible for these dogs.
+Whether they are a service dog or family pet, it’s important for the dog owner to not just work at giving them a long lifespan, but making sure to provide as healthy and joyous an existence as possible for these dogs.